raphael-group/THetA/README.txt

 This repo is forked from https://github.com/raphael-group/THetA and is not for production use.

-We noticed that Theta2 was taking a while to finish with some large inputs and concluded that a considerable speedup can be achieved by vectorizing the array operations in the L2 and L3 functions of the CalcAllC module.
-Those changes are implemented in this Kids First version of the software.

 Copyright 2012, 2013, 2014, 2015, 2017 Brown University, Providence, RI.

                          All Rights Reserved